AI Bias in Credit & Loan Processing: Is AI Biased When Assessing Credit Worthiness?

 Public Trust

 Building public trust is essential for the widespread acceptance and successful implementation of AI in credit and loan decisioning.
-Financial institutions can enhance transparency by openly discussing the role of AI in their processes and the measures taken to ensure fairness and accuracy.
+Organizations from the financial sector can enhance transparency by openly discussing the role of AI in their processes and the measures taken to ensure fairness and accuracy.

 Educational efforts help demystify AI technologies, explaining their benefits and how they work, which reassures customers and the public about the integrity and intentions of these advanced systems.